When, Why, and How to Pivot a Startup

 3. Market Changes

-If the market evolves, making your original service product less relevant than initially, this might signify that a pivot is required.
+If the market evolves or customer preferences shift, making your original service product less relevant than initially, this might signify that a pivot is required.
 You'll have to revise your product development roadmap and other core decisions your business is based on to stand a chance.

 4. Tough Competition